 Tips for Maintaining Your Ratchet Straps

-• Inspecting your Ratchet Straps for potential defects in the tie-down webbings such as burns, mold or mildew, or any other frayed webbing on your tie downs.
+• Inspect your Ratchet Straps for potential defects in the tie-down webbings such as burns, mold or mildew, or any other frayed webbing on your tie-downs.

 • You should also always make sure to inspect your ratchet mechanism as well for any damage such as dings, missing metal chunks, or corrosion on your metal ends.
-Although this is extremely rare that the Ratchet Mechanism is defected it possible over time that it may need to be replaced.
+Although this is extremely rare that the Ratchet Mechanism defects it is possible over time that it may need to be replaced.

-• Keeping your Tie Down Straps in a dry environment can do wonders to your tie down straps lifespan.
-By storing Ratchet Straps inside of a dry warm space that is away from the elements can greatly improve the life expectancy of your tie downs.
+• Keeping your Tie Down Straps in a dry environment can do wonders for your tie-down straps’ lifespan.
+Storing Ratchet Straps inside of a dry warm space that is away from the elements can greatly improve the life expectancy of your tie-downs.

 • You can also use lubrication such as silicone spray to help the ratchet mechanism and ratchet handle full assembly from sticking.
 This can also be done through the use of WD-40 or other similar sprays.